A layout algorithm for higher-dimensional string diagrams: Introduction

 \subsection{Related work}

-The theory of associative $n$-categories was originally developed by Dorn, Douglas, and Vicary~\cite{DDV23}, and was described in Dorn's thesis~\cite{Dor18}.
-The zigzag construction, which gives an inductive definition of terms in associative $n$-categories, was described in Reutter and Vicary's paper in LICS 2019~\cite{RV19} for the purpose of describing a contraction algorithm for building non-trivial terms in the theory.
-This was followed by Heidemann, Reutter, and Vicary's paper in LICS 2022~\cite{HRV22} on a normalisation algorithm.
+The theory of associative $n$-categories was originally developed by Dorn, Douglas, and Vicary, and was described in Dorn's thesis~\cite{Dor18}.
+The zigzag construction, which gives an inductive definition of terms in associative $n$-categories, was described by Reutter and Vicary~\cite{RV19} for the purpose of describing a contraction algorithm for building non-trivial terms in the theory.
+This was followed by Heidemann, Reutter, and Vicary's paper on a normalisation algorithm~\cite{HRV22}, which allows type checking in the proof assistant.

-There are other proof assistants that use string diagrams as a visualisation method, and all of these must use some layout algorithm (see Table~\ref{tab:layout}).
-Of these, \textsc{wiggle.py}~\cite{Bur23} is perhaps the most similar, since that system also uses linear programming compute the layout; that system is a dedicated 3d renderer and generates the constraints via custom code, whereas we generate the constraints in any number of dimensions via a uniform mathematical approach.
+There are other proof assistants that use string diagrams as a visualisation method, and these all use a layout algorithm to display their results (see \Cref{tab:layout}).
+Of these, \textsc{wiggle.py}~\cite{Bur23} is perhaps the most similar, since that system also uses linear programming compute the layout; that system is a dedicated 3D renderer and generates the constraints via custom code, whereas we generate the constraints in any number of dimensions via a uniform mathematical approach.